 The next time the page HTML is requested from the client, the browser will see these new URLs and request them.
 In the client browser cache, two copies of your asset now exist.
 Both with 1000 year cache times.
 The client will see the version reference in the HTML.
 If you have a one hour cache times on your HTML pages, you now have a way to use long cache periods with an ability to ensure the client sees the latest version.
 Magic ✨✨✨

 How To Add Cache Busting On Your Website

-Luckily, adding cache busting into an Episerver website is easy, as someone else has done all the hard work.
+Luckily, adding cache-busting into an Episerver website is easy.
+Someone else has done all the hard work for you!
 If you head on over to, https://github.com/bjuris/EPiServer.CdnSupport you can download the project.
-Unfortunately, I don't think it has been created in a Nuget package, so you'll have to manually add the code to the project.
-Next, you need to add an app setting, Episerver:CdnExpirationTime, episerver:CdnExternalMediaUrl.
+Unfortunately, I don't think it has been created as a Nuget package, so you'll have to manually add the code to the project.
+Next, you need to add some

 Episerver:CdnExternalMediaUrl can be left empty if you just want it to run on the current domain.

 When you run your website, you should now see a unique identifier added to any rendered out Episerver asset URL on your site, like so: